Quintom Dark Energy: Future Attractor and Phantom Crossing in Light of DESI DR2 Observation: Phantom Divide Crossing and Quintom Model

 \subsection{The Model}

 We consider a universe that is spatially flat and has both a canonical and a phantom scalar field representing the dark energy sector.
-Then the Friedmann and acceleration equations are:
+Then the Friedmann and acceleration equations are respectively given by

 Here, $\kappa^{2}=8\pi G$, with $H=\dot{a}/a$ denoting the Hubble function and $a(t)$ representing the scale factor.
-The quantities related to matter, radiation, quintessence, and the phantom will be denoted through respective subscripts $m$, $r$, $\phi$, and $\sigma$, and the overdots indicate differentiation with respect to the cosmic time.
+The quantities related to matter, quintessence, and the phantom will be denoted through respective subscripts $m$, $\phi$, and $\sigma$, and the overdots indicate differentiation with respect to the cosmic time.